leannmlindsey/TANGO_BENCHMARKING/README.md

 ./configure.sh <path to cuda>

 make GPU_SM_ARCH='sm_80' MAX_QUERY_LEN=160 N_CODE='0x4E' N_PENALTY=-1
-# sm_80 is the archecture code for Nvidia A100
+# sm_80 is the archecture code for Nvidia A100, if you are using a different GPU, you will need to use the appropriate architecture code
+# you can find the architecture codes for each NVIDIA machine here: https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/

 cd test_prog